Titanic (1997 film): Pre-production

-Cameron had long been fascinatined by shipwrecks and felt Titanic was "the Mount Everest of shipwrecks".
+Cameron had long been fascinated by shipwrecks and felt Titanic was "the Mount Everest of shipwrecks".
 He was almost past the point in his life when he felt he could consider an undersea expedition, but was restless to explore the life he had turned away from when he switched from the sciences to the arts in college.
-After an IMAX film, Titanica (1992), was made from footage of the Titanic wreck, Cameron saught Hollywood funding for his own expedition.
+After an IMAX film, Titanica (1992), was made from footage of the Titanic wreck, Cameron sought Hollywood funding for his own expedition.
 He said he was more motivated by a desire to see the shipwreck than to make a film.

 Cameron wrote a scriptment for a Titanic film, met 20th Century Fox executives including Peter Chernin, and pitched it as "Romeo and Juliet on the Titanic".
 Cameron said the executives were unconvinced of the commercial potential, and had instead hoped for action scenes similar to his previous films.
 They approved the project as they hoped for a long-term relationship with Cameron.

 Cameron convinced Fox to promote the film based on the publicity afforded by shooting the Titanic wreck, and organized several dives over two years.
 He also convinced Fox that shooting the real wreck, instead of simulating it with special effects, would provide value: "We can either do [the shots] with elaborate models and motion control shots and CG and all that, which will cost X amount of money – or we can spend X plus 30 per cent and actually go shoot it at the real wreck."

 Undersea footage

 The crew shot at the wreck, which lies in the Atlantic Ocean, 12 times in 1995.
-The work was risky, as the water pressure could kill the crew if there were a tiny flaw in the submersible structure.
+The work was risky, as the water pressure could kill the crew if there were even the tiniest flaw in the submersible structure.
 Additionally, adverse conditions prevented Cameron from getting footage.
 During one dive, one of the submersibles collided with Titanics hull, damaging both and leaving fragments of the submersible's propeller shroud scattered around the superstructure.
 The external bulkhead of the captain's quarters collapsed, exposing the interior, and the area around the entrance to the Grand Staircase was damaged.

 Descending to the site emphasized to the crew that the Titanic disaster was not simply a story of fiction, but a real event with real loss of life.
 Cameron said: "Working around the wreck for so much time, you get such a strong sense of the profound sadness and injustice of it, and the message of it."
 He felt a "great mantle of responsibility" to convey the emotional message of the story, as he was aware there might never be another filmmaker to visit the wreck.